cchiayik/Impurity-Analysis-Case-Study/README.md

 💡 **What I Learned**
 ---
--How to integrate Python, Power BI, and JMP for end-to-end manufacturing data analysis -The limits of assuming linearity without checking interaction effects -How SPC tools can reveal hidden process instabilities -How to communicate insights through visual dashboards for non-technical stakeholders
+- How to integrate Python, Power BI, and JMP for end-to-end manufacturing data analysis
+- The limits of assuming linearity without checking interaction effects
+- How SPC tools can reveal hidden process instabilities
+- How to communicate insights through visual dashboards for non-technical stakeholders

 ## 📌 Usage